rafaski/beer_api/README.md

 ### Docker setup
-Start the application by running the following command `docker-compose up --build`
+Start the application by running the following command `docker-compose up --build` You can access the application at `http://localhost:8080` or go directly to `/docs` to test it.

 ### Without Docker setup
 1. Install dependencies from `requirements.txt`
-2. Make sure you have postgres server running
-3. Run the app: `uvicorn app.main:app --host 127.0.0.1 --port 8080 --reload`
+2. Run the app: `uvicorn app.main:app --host 127.0.0.1 --port 8080 --reload`

 ### How to run application
 Make sure to hit mandatory `/data` endpoint first.
 It will fetch data from Punk API and save it to database.
+It will take 20-30 seconds to fetch all data.
-Only then you can hit other endpoints.
+You can hit other endpoints after successfully executing `/data` endpoint.

 ### Documentation
 Once the application is up and running, you can access FastAPI automatic docs